themaplelab/swan/readme.md

 ## Introduction

 SWAN is being developed for detecting security vulnerabilities in Swift applications using taint analysis.
-A custom translator converts Swift Intermediate Language ([SIL](https://github.com/apple/swift/blob/master/docs/SIL.rst)) to WALA IR (called [CAst](http://wala.sourceforge.net/javadocs/trunk/com/ibm/wala/cast/tree/package-summary.html)).
+A custom translator converts Swift Intermediate Language ([SIL](https://github.com/apple/swift/blob/master/docs/SIL.rst)) to WALA AST ([CAst](http://wala.sourceforge.net/javadocs/trunk/com/ibm/wala/cast/tree/package-summary.html)).
 The SIL is retrieved by hooking into the Swift compiler and grabbing the SIL module during compilation.
 Since many languages can be translated to similar looking CAst, we are able to use WALA's JavaScript translators and analysis (with some modifcations) on the resulting CAst.

 The translator aims to support every SIL instruction seen in practice.

 ## Current work
-- Finishing the new translator.
+- Finishing translation
-- Taint Analysis.
-- Multi-file support including iOS and macOS apps.
+- Extending taint analysis capabilities

 ## Future plans
 - Lifecycle awareness for iOS and macOS applications (custom call graph building)